vincentbergeron33/Crypto-blog/README.md

 ## Credits

 - The coding itself was developed using the tool of the course.
 For details how to run specific functions, the website Stack Overflow was a great help.
 Please note that no code has been copy/paste from any website.
 The website was only a tool to understand the mechanic of the code.
+My tutor really helped me in developping new unlearn functions.

 ### Content